oVirt/ovirt-site/source/feature/storage/glusterfs-storage-domain.html.md

 *   Another enhancement could be to list the available gluster volumes known to oVirt when user selects GLUSTERFS_DOMAIN as the DC type as part of new storage domain UI flow.
      User can then select the gluster volume he/she created and the **spec** will be formed automatically based on the gluster volume selected by user.
      This provides better usability (seamlessly integrate virt and storage flows/modes of oVirt) and might be useful when OE is in virt + gluster mode.
+*   If a Storage Domain is moved to maintenance and selected to be destroyed, the "Destroy storage domain" dialog should include an option to stop and delete the underlying Gluster volume as well.
+If the option to delete the volume is selected, a further option should be available to purge any data from the volume.
+*   While stopping a Gluster volume, the confirmation dialog should mention that the volume is used as a Storage Domain.
+Once administrator confirms the the stopping of the volume, the corresponding Storage domain should be moved to maintenance mode and then the volume should be stopped.
+*   While removal of Gluster volume, the confirmation dialog should mention that the volume is used as a Storage domain.
+Once administrator confirms the deletion, the corresponding Storage domain should be destroyed and then the volume should be deleted.
+*   While starting a Gluster volume, if it's used as a Storage domain, check if the storage domain is in maintenance mode.
+If so, Storage domain should be activated first and then the volume should be started.

 **Here are some screenshots - (a bit old, TODO update latest screenshots)** ![ 1000px](Gluster.JPG  "fig: 1000px")